mfojtik/openshift-docker-registry/README.md

 ## Installation

-Docker registry is a Python application, so to start we need to create a python
+First you need to have the [OpenShift](https://openshift.redhat.com/app/account/new) account.
-app:
+Since docker-registry is a Python application, for the start we need to create the python app:

 ```
 rhc app create registry python-2.7